Management of Adnexal Masses in Pregnancy

 Complications of persistent adnexal masses in pregnancy include torsion, rupture, and labor obstruction.
 The risk of torsion is increased due to the displacement of the ovaries outside of the pelvis by the enlarging gravid uterus.
 The risk is highest for masses 6-8 cm in size and from 10-16 weeks gestation, as the uterus undergoes rapid growth.
 Rupture in pregnancy is rare, with most case series demonstrating a risk of <1%.
 In both torsion and rupture, the patient will often present with acute onset pain, nausea and vomiting.
 These are common complaints in pregnancy, so the provider must maintain a high index of suspicion.

 In the setting of acute torsion, rupture or labor obstruction, pregnant women should be managed as non-pregnant women, with surgery.
 However, the majority of patients will remain asymptomatic and may be managed expectantly.
-Studies have shown that 51-70% of adnexal masses will spontaneously resolve during pregnancy.
+Studies have shown that 51-92% of adnexal masses will spontaneously resolve during pregnancy.
 Predictors of persistence include size > 5cm and complex morphology with solid features on pelvic imaging.
 In the setting of an acute complication or if malignancy risk is deemed high, surgery is recommended.
+Less than 2% of patients will experience acute complications.
 Surgical approach is generally with laparoscopy in the first and early second trimester, and laparotomy in the late second trimester or if malignancy is suspected.